 Soviet Montage

-Soviet montage theory is an approach to filmmaking that relies heavily upon editing.
-It is the principal contribution of Soviet film theorists to global cinema, and brought formalism to bear on filmmaking.
+montage theory is an approach to filmmaking that relies heavily upon

-"A Dialectic Approach to Film Form" and that "montage is an idea that arises from the collision of independent shots" wherein "each sequential element is perceived not next to the other, but on top of the other."
+Despite Soviet filmmakers disagreeing on how to view montage, the pioneer in the use of montage Sergei Eisenstein described it as a "A Dialectic Approach to Film Form" and that "montage is an idea that arises from the collision of independent shots" wherein "each sequential element is perceived not next to the other, but on top of the other."
 Alfred Hitchcock described editing as the lynchpin of worthwhile filmmaking.

 The Beginning of Soviet Montage Theory